camp0/aiengine/README.md

 =========

-AIEngine is a next generation interactive/programmable packet inspection engine with capabilities of learning without any human intervention and other functionalities such as NIDS functionality, domain classification, network collector and many others.
+AIEngine is a next generation interactive/programmable packet inspection engine with capabilities of learning without any human intervention, NIDS functionality, DNS domain classification, network collector and many others.

-AIEngine helps network/security profesionals to identify traffic and develop signatures for use them on NIDS, Firewalls, Traffic classifiers and so on.
+AIEngine also helps network/security profesionals to identify traffic and develop signatures for use them on NIDS, Firewalls, Traffic classifiers and so on.

 The main functionalities of AIEngine are: